arisk02/Word-Cloud-Maker/README.md

 where <number of words to be displayed> is an integer of hot many words you want your cloud to contain, and <html document name>.html is a name the user wants their html file to be named with.

+The repository contains a few text documents: StopWords must not be removed and is a part of the program.
+The rest of the text documents are book examples which you can use in order to see how the program works.